Safeguarding at Abbott

 (Keeping Children Safe in Education 2019)

 In line with statutory guidance, Abbott Community Primary School is committed to safeguarding and promoting the welfare of children.
 Every employee (permanent or temporary) and governor of the school, as well as every volunteer who assists the school, is aware that it is their legal duty to protect children from harm.

 "All staff have a responsibility to provide a safe environment in which children can learn."
 (KCSIE 2019)

-All concerns about a child’s welfare must be reported to the Designated Safeguarding Lead (DSL): Miss Phillippa Wilson (Head Teacher) or; in her absence, Miss Kate Stokes ( Deputy Head Teacher) or Mrs Amanda Pugh (SENCO).
+All concerns about a child’s welfare must be reported to the Designated Safeguarding Lead (DSL): Mrs Amanda Pugh (SENCO) or, in her absence, Miss Kate Stokes (Acting Head Teacher).